btrettel/plint/plint-todo.md

         - chimera
         - human
 - <https://www.jpo.go.jp/e/system/laws/rule/guideline/patent/tukujitu_kijun/document/index/02_0203_e.pdf>
-- vague terms: amount, quantity, substance, material
+- vague terms, check how defined in specs or else they might have 112 issues: amount, quantity, substance, material, device, module, element
 - Rewrite to handle filtering and DAV search string without duplicate code.
     - At the same time, rewrite so that you don't need to use assert_warn to print a warning.
     - warning(message, dav_keyword) will add dav_keyword to list and display the message.